harryosmar/what-do-i-learn-today/08-06-2019/readme.md

 Q : How to prevent using of `undeclared` variable, is that a good practice ?

 A : Of course not, hoisting the `undeclared` variable become `global`, will make the variable so hard to trace.
-To avoid use of it use `'use strict';` mode
+To avoid use of it use `'use strict';` mode.
+So instead of hoisting the `undeclared` varibale with value `undefined`.
+It will throw `ReferenceError` when the variable is called.

 ## Function Hoisting